conand/John-the-referee/README.md

-# John-the-referee
+# John the referee
-John the refeee is a challenge of PoliCTF 2015
+John the referee is a challenge of PoliCTF 2015

 ## Category
 Web